Country Biscuits

 Instructions

-- Preheat oven to 450 degrees.
-In medium bowl, sift together flour, sugar, baking powder, cream of tartar, and salt.
-Cut in shortening until it resembles coarse crumbs.
+- In medium bowl, sift together the all-purpose flour, granulated sugar, baking powder, cream of tartar, and salt.
+Cut in vegetable shortening until it resembles coarse crumbs.

 Is it possible to make these and freeze them – either prior to baking, or after baking – for quick use?
 (Like you can get the frozen kind in bags at the grocery store).
 If so, which works better?
 Thanks!